avanbath/Tic-Tac-York/README.md

 # tic-tac-york1012
 	Repository for the Tic-Tac-York web application.
-This repository is based on the Tic-Tac-Toe game idea from EECS1012 at York University.
+This repository is based on the tic-tac-toe game idea from EECS1012 at York University.

 Team Name: Code Stars